Contact Us

 Complete breakdown of all fees for fresh applications, extensions, and upgrades.

-Fresh Affiliation (Classes I-XII) ₹2,50,000 SARAS 7.0 portal (Demand Draft or Online) One-time application fee; Valid for 10 years after grant
+Fresh Affiliation (Classes I-XII) Per CBSE's current SARAS fee schedule Through the SARAS portal One-time application fee; initial affiliation is for three years

-Fresh Affiliation (Primary or Middle Only) ₹1,50,000 SARAS 7.0 portal For Classes I-V or VI-VIII separately
+Fresh Affiliation (Primary or Middle Only) Per CBSE's current SARAS fee schedule SARAS 7.0 portal For Classes I-V or VI-VIII separately

-Upgradation (Primary to Secondary) ₹1,50,000 SARAS 7.0 portal To add Classes VI-VIII to existing Primary affiliation
+Upgradation (Primary to Secondary) Per CBSE's current SARAS fee schedule SARAS 7.0 portal To add Classes VI-VIII to existing Primary affiliation

-Change of School Name/Location ₹50,000 SARAS 7.0 portal Administrative change fee
+Change of School Name/Location Per CBSE's current SARAS fee schedule SARAS 7.0 portal Administrative change

 Application Checklist